pyx-industries/julee/ADRs/003-sphinx-hcd.rst

 Human-Centered Design (HCD) provides the common language that allows business and engineering to communicate.
 Documentation organised around personas, journeys, epics, and stories will facilitate this.
-We need a way to naturally map that kind of documentatio to the clean code.
+We need a way to naturally map that kind of documentation to the clean code.

 Two problems emerge: